-This report is part of the three-year project funded by the Swedish International Development Agency (Sida).
+This report is part of the three-year project on Strengthening Cambodia's Post-Pandemic Recovery and Competitiveness Pathways funded by the Swedish International Development Agency (Sida).
 The author and CDRI would like to express their genuine gratitude to SIDA for its generous support of this project.
-The author is grateful to Dr. Simona lammarino, Professor of Economic Geography in the Department of Geography & Environment of the London School of Economics and Political Science (UK) for her valuable contributions to the enhancement of the research report.
+The author is grateful to Dr Simona lammarino, Visiting Professor at the Department of Geography and Environment, London School of Economics and Political Science for her valuable contributions to the enhancement of the research report.
 Finally, the author thanks individuals whose names are not listed here but who provided direct and indirect support for the project.